 Many children benefit immensely from spending quality time with their grandparents and other extended family members.
 Unfortunately, when parents separate or disagree on custody, these grandparents can lose contact with the child when the parents are not cooperative.
 If the grandparent had played a significant role in the child’s life, the child can suffer.
-To counteract this, New Jersey courts can grant grandparents rights to visitation with grandchildren in certain limited circumstances.
+To counteract this, state courts can grant grandparents rights to visitation with grandchildren in certain limited circumstances.
 Grandparents can obtain a legally enforceable visitation order from the court.
+Our child custody attorneys in Short Hills could help you fight for your grandparent visitation rights.

 You should keep in mind, however, that the nature of your relationship with your grandchild and the historic frequency with which you spent time with him or her are factors the judge will consider.
 Similarly, the judge will consider the reasons why the parents do not agree on the grandparent having visitation.
 Many factors will come into play, which is why these cases can be so complex.
 Most notably, it is not enough to simply prove “best interests” of the child.
 You must demonstrate that your bond with the grandchild is such that the child will suffer psychological harm by having that relationship severed.
 That usually requires active involvement and frequent contact, at a minimum.